TianZerL/Anime4KCPP/README.md

 ***NOTICE: Thanks for the high performance of pointer, the C++ version will be very fast.
 It is about 6.5 times faster than [Go version](https://github.com/TianZerL/Anime4KGo), and 650 times faster than [Python version](https://github.com/TianZerL/Anime4KPython), but please understand, this is executed in CPU, for video preprocessing, it will take a while.
 Therefore, if your graphic card is good enough, I recommend you to use the real-time process version by [bloc97](https://github.com/bloc97/Anime4K), if your CPU is powerful or you want higher quality, just try this.***

+# pyanime4k
+[pyanime4k](https://github.com/TianZerL/pyanime4k) is a simply package to use anime4k in python, easy, fast and powerful, which support both image and video processing, based on Anime4KCPP.

 # About Anime4K
 Anime4K is a simple high-quality anime upscale algorithm for anime. it does not use any machine learning approaches, and can be very fast in real-time processing.